Hunting and fishing insurance for Expats in Spain.

 The following definitions are given for this optional cover:

-Hunter: Any person over 14 years of age who holds a hunting license and who fulfills the other requirements set out the Hunting Act or the hunting legislation in the corresponding autonomous community.
+Any person over 14 years of age who holds a hunting license and who meets the other requirements set out in the Hunting Act or the hunting legislation in the corresponding autonomous community.

 By taking out this compulsory cover for all hunters using weapons to hunt, the insurer undertakes to indemnify the insured hunter while hunting, up to the quantitative limits currently in force, for events that cause bodily injuries.